pjenney58/FHIRInterface/README.md

   How to fix git when .git ignore is ignored and filtered items are included

   git rm -r --cached .
   git add .

+  How to repair a confused solution/ projects

+  Open Nuget Package Manager
+    Update-Package -reinstall

   git commit -m "fixed untracked files"